ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 1. C posts the access token to the /authz-info endpoint by using the mechanisms specified in {{Section 5.10 of RFC9200}}.
 If the access token is valid, RS replies to the request with a 2.01 (Created) response, after which C initiates the EDHOC protocol with RS.
 The communication with the /authz-info endpoint is typically not protected, except for the update of access rights (see {{update-access-rights-c-rs}}).

 2. C initiates the EDHOC protocol and includes the access token as External Authorization Data (EAD), see {{Section 3.8 of RFC9528}}.
 In this case, the access token is validated in parallel with the EDHOC session.
-This option cannot be used for the update of access rights.
+This option has less messages exchanged and allows both EDHOC, access token upload and access request & response to be completed in two round trips, see {{example-with-optimization}}.
+Option 2 also allows the access token to be protected by EDHOC, but relies of option 1 for the update of access rights without re-running EDHOC.

 When running the EDHOC protocol, C uses the authentication credential of RS specified by AS together with the access token, while RS uses the authentication credential of C bound to and specified within the access token.
 If C and RS complete the EDHOC session successfully, they are mutually authenticated and they derive an OSCORE Security Context as per {{Section A.1 of RFC9528}}.